Skip to main content

 How JobTread Compares

 JobTread has gained traction with contractors who want strong financial tracking.
-Their base price starts lower than Buildertrend at roughly $499/month, but they charge $50 per user per month after your first three users.
+Their base price starts at roughly $499/month, but they charge $50 per user per month after your first three users.
 For a 15-person team, that means $499 + (12 x $50) = $1,099/month, or $13,188/year.
-That puts JobTread well above both Buildertrend and Projul for larger teams.
+That puts JobTread well above both Projul and many Buildertrend quotes for larger teams.
 JobTread is worth considering if you have a small team of 3-5 and financial tracking is your top priority.

 How CoConstruct Compares